EmmanuelOsaea/Cv-samples/README.md

 **Professional Summary**

 Strategic and aim-oriented finance professional with 5 years of experience in corporate banking.
 Proficient in loan structuring, portfolio management, and client relationship development.
 Demonstrated capacity to drive revenue growth and deliver customized financial solutions for corporate clients.
-Adroit at risk analysis, credit assessment, and multi-functional collaboration to meet company's objectives.
+Adroit at risk analysis, credit assessment, and multi-functional collaboration to meet the company's objectives.

 ## Key Skills